Skip to main content

 Funding Opportunities

-Each PhD student can request up to $7,500 each funding cycle from the IGCB.
-These funds can be used for research, travel,or summer research fellowships.
+Each PhD student can request up to $7,500 in each funding cycle from the IGCB.
+These funds can be used for research, and/or travel fellowships.
+Proposals should be relevant to the mission of the IGCB and fit into (or add to) the IGCB’s six research themes.

-Travel Grants Funds can be spent for a research visit to a collaborator’s lab, or to a professional development opportunity; or in rare cases to to attend a scientific conference if the student is presenting their research.
+Funds can be spent for a research visit to a collaborator’s lab or to a professional development opportunity.

 Application Process